yudhisthereal/BoxingHands/README.md

-# 🥊 Boxing Classifier Wearable
+# 🥊 BoxingHands - A Boxing Classifier Wearable

 An AI-powered wearable system that classifies boxing punches in real time using sensor data, deep learning, and a responsive web dashboard.
 Built by a passionate multidisciplinary team to push the boundaries of smart fitness technology.